vagharsh/consul-tree/README.md

 Consul-tree on Docker
 -----------
-Check my docker repo for a ready made container at https://hub.docker.com/r/vagharsh/consul-tree/. run it next to the consul container, just make sure you to create a `config.php` file on the same host which consul is hosted and mount that file with the container and run it with this command.
+Check my docker repo for a ready made container at https://hub.docker.com/r/vagharsh/consul-tree/.

+On the Docker host that you want to run the Consul-tree container from.
+- Create a `config.php` file.
+- Copy and paste the configuration file contents from the above section and change their values to match your consul host and the title as well if you want a custom title.
+- Mount it to the container.
+- Example of how to start the consul-tree container:

-`docker run --name consul-tree -d -v /opt/consul-tree/config.php:/var/www/html/config.php -p 8123:80 --restart always vagharsh/consul-tree:5.0`
+`docker run -d -v /opt/consul-tree/config.php:/var/www/html/config.php -p 8123:80 --restart always --name consul-tree vagharsh/consul-tree:5.0`

-**Current working version corresponds to the Image on Docker hub vagharsh/consul-tree:5.0**
+**Current stable version corresponds to the Image on Docker hub vagharsh/consul-tree:5.0**

 Release Notes
 ---------
 Release notes are available [here](https://github.com/vagharsh/consul-tree/blob/master/release.md).

 Issues / Features request tracker
 -----------
 Found an issue or have a feature request ?

 Please create an issue [here](https://github.com/vagharsh/consul-tree/issues).

 Copyright and License
 ---------------------